-

 The aroma of Yun Wu is a separate story that unfolds gradually.

-- Dry leaf: Bright and balanced, it intrigues with a complex bouquet, where you can catch notes of dried fruits, the aroma of steamed nuts and even a specific shade of wild berries fermented in a linden tub.
-The aroma of dry leaf can be compared to the smell of a flower garden after rain.
+- Dried Leaf: Vibrant and balanced, it intrigues with a complex bouquet, revealing notes of dried fruit, the aroma of steamed nuts, and even a distinctive hint of wild berries fermented in a linden tub.
+The aroma of dried leaf can be compared to the scent of a flower garden after rain.

-- Washed leaf/infusion: After a short contact with hot water (washing), the aroma is supplemented with new shades: tones of dried herbs, stacked in a haystack, and pecan nuts appear.
-The aroma of the infusion is difficult to convey in words, individual for each person.
+- Washed leaf/infusion: After a brief contact with hot water (rinsing), the aroma develops new nuances: notes of dried herbs, stacked in a haystack, and pecans emerge.
+The aroma of the infusion is difficult to convey in words, unique to each individual.

 Taste and infusion: lightness and balance

-The infusion of Yun Wu tea is transparent and light yellow.
+Yun Wu tea infusion is clear and light yellow.
 The taste is light and velvety.
 It harmoniously combines:

 - Notes of rustic dried herbs.